dlion/domenicoluciani/_posts/2016-02-09-smagenbot.md

 module.exports = exec;
 ```

 Everything must be done inside the `exec` function and it must be return a callback that returns an array of objects as first parameter and an array of strings as second parameters.
-The first parameter is composed by an array of objects that contains the information that have to be to returns and the second parameters specify which type of datas will be return and it can be *text*, *photo* and *video*.
+The first parameter is composed by an array of objects that contains the information that has to be returned and the second parameter specifies which type of datas will be return and they can be *text*, *photo* and *video*.

 Here you can find the repo: [SmagenBot](https://github.com/dlion/smagenBot)

-I made SmagenBot per personal use so I wrote many plugins for my own needs, if you want to contribute with plugins you are welcome!
+I made SmagenBot fo personal use so I wrote many plugins for my own needs, if you want to contribute with plugins you are welcome!

 ![Example](/assets/images/posts/smagenbot.png)